Skip to main content

 self.long_term = LongTermMemory()

-def run(self, user_message: str) -> str:
+def run(self, message: str) -> str:

-# Add to short-term memory
+# Add to short-term

-self.short_term.add("user", user_message)
+self.short_term.add("user", message)

-# Run agent with context
+# Run with context

 system = f"Relevant context:\n{context}" if context else ""

-response = run_agent_with_system(
+response = run_agent_with_system(system, self.short_term.get_messages())

-# Store response in long-term memory
+# Store response

 self.short_term.add("assistant", response)